cvonk/OPNpool/FULL_INSTALL.md

 ### The `interface` image

 To host your own `interface` image, you will need to place it on your LAN or on the Web.
-If you're fine using mine, you can skip this section.
+If you're fine using my logiciel du jour, you can skip this section.

 > To use HTTPS, you will need to add the server's public certificate to `interface/components/ota_update_task/CMakelists.txt`, and uncomment some lines in `ota_update_task.c` with `server_cert_pem`.